-As you shop around for a managed service provider (MSP), you’re likely coming across statements and promises that seem too good to be true.
+As you shop for a managed service provider (MSP), you’ve likely come across statements and promises that seem too good to be true.
 That’s because they are!
 Much like fad diets and most blockbuster movie sequels, some things in life fail to deliver on their promise — and managed services are one of them.

 Managed services should make it easier to leverage technology to propel your business forward — but the experience is more like being stuck on an IT treadmill.
 Read through to learn the common lies that MSPs tell.

 One of the most common lies you will hear is that the MSP services are “all-inclusive.”

 Have you ever been on vacation and stayed in a resort that wasn’t what you thought it would be?
 Maybe you tried to ask for the good gin, but all of a sudden, it isn’t included – and now you’re stuck with all these extra charges?

 The same thing can happen with managed service providers.
 In fact, most MSPs rely on doubling your monthly contract spend with projects and product purchases to be profitable.
 When something is truly all-inclusive, it means that you can have everything that you want without having to take additional cash out of your wallet.

 At F12, we don’t think it’s fair to show you a price and tell you everything’s included only to have a long list of upgrades that you will need to add that require additional fees.
 When you partner with us, what you see is what you get – so you don’t have to worry about the “all-inclusive” lie anymore.

 When an MSP offers you free onboarding, do they explain exactly what it consists of and everything it includes?
 The answer is not likely.
 In most cases, it only involves onboarding their tools, but what you need is onboarding new technology and training all your staff to ensure they can maximize the use of the platform in which you have invested.